a3chron/starship-theme-switcher/README.md

 A simple setup to easily switch starship themes / profiles. (obv customizable, this repo is just a starting point)

+As I just switched to NixOS I made I version for that, I will upload it to a seperate repo once I improved it a bit, and link it here.

 <table>
   <tr>
     <td><img src="/assets/green.png" alt="green" /></td>